- Director’s Blog

 - Don’t overlook your water heater.
 Water heating accounts for 14 percent of heating in your house.
 Turn down the temperature on your water heater to 120˚F and you will be able to save $36 to $61 annually on standby heat losses and more than $400 in demand losses as you use water that is hotter than needed, according to the S. EPA.
 Also, insulate your hot water pipes to reduce heat loss and shorten the time you wait for hot water at the faucet or showerhead.
 If you participate in a free energy assessment from ComEd, Nicor Gas or Peoples Gas, you can receive hot water pipe insulation for free.
 Find out more information on the ComEd, Nicor Gas or Peoples Gas websites.

 - Program your thermostat.
 If you are going to be gone for more than 4 hours, it makes sense to adjust your thermostat.
 By using a programmable thermostat, you can set back the temperature when you are asleep or gone from your home using programmed settings.
 Lowering the thermostat by 1˚F can decrease energy usage by 2 percent.
 According to the S. Department of Energy, you can save as much as 10 percent a year on heating and cooling costs by turning a thermostat back 7˚-10˚F for eight hours a day from the typical setting used.
 If you would like even more control and convenience with your energy use, a smart thermostat may be right for you.
 Smart thermostats are devices that connect to Wi-Fi and allow remote control of heating and air conditioning settings in homes through smart phones, tablets and computers.
 Smart thermostats have been found to reduce energy use for home heating and cooling by an average of 8-15 percent, according to ACEEE 2015.
 The Environmental Law & Policy Center has said that this translates to $50-$130 in annual savings for the average Illinois customer.
-Through May 31, 2017, there are eight different smart thermostats that qualify for up to $150 in rebates for customers that meet the eligibility requirements.
+There are many different smart thermostats that qualify for rebates for customers that meet the eligibility requirements.
 Please review each of the utilities’ websites for eligibility requirements: ComEd, Nicor Gas, Peoples Gas and North Shore Gas.
 Visit the Environmental Law & Policy Center’s website to learn more.